vectara/vectara-docs/www/docs/sample-vectara-apps.md

 import {Config} from './definitions.md';

-Discover the <Config v="names.product"/> platform's potential with our diverse collection of open-source demo applications.
-These examples showcase the power of generative AI applications and Retrieval Augmented Generation (RAG) in action, inspiring developers to innovate and integrate cutting-edge capabilities into their own solutions.

-Our sample demos collection spans a range of applications designed to solve various industry challenges.
-From question-answering tools that provide precise documentation support, to advanced AI agents which demonstrate agentic capabilities for handling complex tasks, these applications cater to diverse developer needs.
+The <Config v="names.product"/> platform enables you to build generative AI and Retrieval Augmented Generation (RAG) applications quickly and without expertise in AI or ML concepts.
+We have a diverse set of open-source demo applications that showcase the power of generative AI applications for realistic use cases.
+These demo applications are just a sample of what developers can create with
+<Config v="names.product"/>.

+Our demo applications cover a variety of use cases that address known industry
+challenges.
+They include question-answering tools for documentation support,
-Explore chatbots that leverage conversational search for real-time interactions, virtual agents that automate workflows, and custom data ingestion tools that simplify integrating RAG capabilities.
-Each demo serves as a practical example to inspire developers to build robust, AI-enhanced solutions tailored to their unique use cases.
+AI agents for complex tasks, chatbots that use conversational search for
+real-time interactions, virtual agents that automate workflows, and custom
+data ingestion tools for integrating RAG capabilities into an existing
+application.
+Each demo serves as a practical example to inspire developers
+to build AI-enhanced solutions for their specific use cases.

 The following table lists several of our [sample demo applications](https://www.vectara.com/developers/build/demos):